Pomfret Fish Fry Recipe (North Indian Style)

 Instructions

-• Rinse 3-4 cleaned small Pomfret fish well with water and wipe them dry with paper towels to remove any remaining moisture on the skin.
+• Rinse the Pomfret fish well with water, then wipe them dry with paper towels to remove any remaining moisture on the skin.

 • Mix all the remaining ingredients (except oil) on a plate using a spoon or your fingers.

-• Once the oil is hot, place the fish in the pan and fry undisturbed on one side for 5 minutes, then flip and fry undisturbed on the other side for 5 minutes, until nicely browned.
+• Once the oil is hot, place the fish in the pan and fry undisturbed on one side for 5 minutes.
+Do not move the fish around.
+The crust needs time to set.
+When the edges turn deep golden, and you can see the flesh turning opaque along the slashes, flip gently with a wide spatula.
+Fry undisturbed on the other side for 5 minutes, until nicely browned.

-• Note – The fish should not touch each other while frying.
-Otherwise, they will steam and get soggy instead of getting crispy.
+• The fish should not touch each other while frying.
+Otherwise, they will steam and get soggy rather than crisp.

 Video